 After visiting Charleston, SC twice for a weekend getaway, it’s safe to say it’s my new U.S. favorite.
 If you haven’t visited this charming city, I’m positive you’ll fall for it too.
-Charleston is one of the most “European cities” this side of the Atlantic.
+Charleston is one of the most “European cities” on this side of the Atlantic.
 Plus, it has great weather year-round!

 Charleston, SC Weekend Getaway